kushagrasingh772/somrat/exampleSite/content/english/about.md

 custom_css: ""
 ---

-Hi my name is Kushagra Singh, I am an Assocaite Software Enginner @Deloitte and currently working on ServiceNow platform.
+Hello everyone, my name is Kushagra Singh, I am an Assocaite Software Enginner @Deloitte and currently working on ServiceNow platform.
 I am a ServiceNow developer, data science enthusiast, a front end developer and have a keen interest in the Blockchain space.